sgothel/gluegen/doc/GlueGen_Mapping.md

 Note that the *release`SetCallbackFunctionName`(\*)* and *releaseAll`SetCallbackFunctionName`()* methods are not the *proper toolkit API way* to remove the callback, try to use original `SetCallbackFunctionName` API method instead using a `null` `CallbackFunction` reference.

-#### Custom `SetCallback-KeyClass`

-The `SetCallback-KeyClass` is the optional user-written hash-map-key definition and shall handle all key parameter of the `SetCallbackFunction` as defined via `JavaCallbackKey`, see above.

-`SetCallback-KeyClass` may be used to add external key-components, e.g. current-thread or a toolkit dependent context.

-The `SetCallback-KeyClass` shall implement the following hash-map-key standard methods
-- `boolean equals(Object)`
-- `int hashCode()`
-- `SetCallback-KeyClassName(...)` constructor receiving all key parameter of `SetCallbackFunction` as defined via `JavaCallbackKey`, see above.

 ### *JavaCallback* Notes
 Please consider the following *currently enabled* constraints using JavaCallback
 - Only one interface callback-method binding is allowed for a native callback function, e.g. `T2_CallbackFunc01` (see above)